1950 Tour de France: Teams

 As was the custom since the 1930 Tour de France, the 1950 Tour de France was contested by national and regional teams.
 The three major cycling countries in 1950, Italy, Belgium and France, each sent a team of 10 cyclists.
 Other countries sent teams of 6 cyclists: Switzerland, Luxembourg and the Netherlands.
 Italy and Belgium also sent two extra teams of young riders of 6 cyclists each.

 The French regional cyclists were divided into five teams of 10 cyclists: Paris, Île-de-France/North-East, West, Centre/South-West and South-East.
 Originally, the plan was to have one extra international team of six cyclists with Spanish cyclists, but this extra team became a North African team, with Moroccan and Algerian cyclists; at the time, portions of Morocco were a French protectorate, and Algeria was an integral part of France.
 This was the first African team to compete in the Tour de France.
 Altogether this made 116 cyclists.
+No Spanish team was invited, because the Tour organisation were displeased with the Spanish team leaving the race early in the 1949 Tour de France.

 There were 60 French cyclists (of which 2 French-Moroccan and 4 French-Algerian), 22 Italian, 16 Belgian, 6 Dutch, 6 Luxembourg and 6 Swiss cyclists.
 On the first day of the race, before the Tour had started, French cyclist Charles Coste was replaced by Paul Giguet.

 The teams entering the race were: